01

 Our People

-Transelec is a specialised firm.
-Nearly 96% of our more than 500 employees have professional or technical skills; our employees are essential to achieve the industry’s high quality standards and to face its increasing and diverse challenges.
+Transelec is a specialized firm.
+Nearly 96% of our more than 500 employees have professional or technical skills; our employees are essential to achieve the industry’s high-quality standards and to face its increasing and diverse challenges.

 In addition to our own collaborators, we provide employment for over 3,000 contracting company workers, who are included in our safety and training programs featuring a preventive focus.